 - Catholic Values: All participant—athletes, parents, coaches, volunteers, spectators—are called to uphold Catholic values and to demonstrate those values by word and deed.
 In addition, CSAL recognizes the importance of observing the Sabbath day by prohibiting all CSAL activities from taking place on Sunday including meetings, practices and games, so that families can remain committed to worship of the Lord and observe a day of rest.

 - Safe Environment: CSAL seeks to ensure the protection of all children by requiring that individuals who work with and around children adhere to the policies and procedures as defined by the Child and Youth Protection Office of the Archdiocese of Denver.

 These principles and values shall not be sacrificed in the desire to win.
 Basic to this is the duty of the host school at any athletic event to take every possible measure to assure courteous, friendly, and fair treatment to visiting players, school officials, coaches, spectators and game officials.

-While St. Clare does not participate with Denver school athletics, we do adhere to the Mission and Philosophy of the Archdiocese.
+While St. Clare does not participate with Denver Catholic School athletics, we do adhere to the Mission and Philosophy of the Archdiocese.